• Skip to primary navigation

 If you use canned peas, drain and rinse them first

-If you use dried peas, cook them in broth, bacon fat (or ham hock), onion and garlic powder; include the sauteed onions, bell pepper and celery as well.
+If you use dried peas, cook them a little longer in the broth, bacon fat (or ham hock), onion and garlic powder; include the sauteed onions, bell pepper and celery as well.
+You do not need to soak dried black eyed peas overnight.

 Bacon